czerwonk/hakanai/SECURITY_REPORT.md

 - **Web Interface**: Secure DOM handling and XSS protection
 - **Architecture**: Simplified, secure client layer design

-**Remaining Low-Priority Items:**
+**Remaining Security Items:**
-1. **Token Rotation**: Add token lifecycle management (L1)
+- **0 High-priority items**: All resolved or accepted as documented trade-offs
+- **0 Medium-priority items**: All resolved or reclassified as false positives
+- **0 Outstanding items**: All security issues resolved or properly classified

 **Production Readiness:**
-Hakanai achieves an **A security rating** and is exceptionally well-suited for production deployment with proper infrastructure security (reverse proxy, TLS, monitoring).
-The single remaining low-priority item (token rotation) is an operational enhancement that doesn't affect core security.
+Hakanai now achieves an **A security rating** and is excellent for production deployment with proper infrastructure security (reverse proxy, TLS, monitoring).
+All security issues have been comprehensively addressed with only one documented trade-off (WASM CSP) remaining.

 ## Recommendations Summary